Berkeley-CS61B/website-fa23/materials/lab/lab12/faq.md

                // We then want to call on a helper method to check
                // for rows completed  and clear the lines.

-               // As well as spawn a new piece
+               // As well as spawn a new piece.

             }
-            // Call on helper method to take user interactivity
+            // Call on helper method to take user interactivity.

             // Call on helper method to render the board.